buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 Overview
 --------

-When we design an interface, it’s important to put some thought into our overall information architecture (IA).
+When we design an interface, it’s important to put some thought into our overall information architecture.
 Information architecture is focused on **organising, structuring and labelling content in a way that eases users through the overall information presented**.

 Our goal as designers is to: